OutRun Online Arcade: Reception

 At the time of its release, OutRun Online Arcade received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.
+The game was fairly well received by critics.
+The upgraded high definition graphics were lauded, but reviews criticized the absence of cars and stages that were present in other version of Outrun 2.

-Reviewers' overall impressions of the game were positive.
+Reviewers generally praised the arcade-style gameplay and the HD resolution and other graphical improvements made to the OutRun 2 engine.
 GamePro noted the game's high replay value and reasonable price.
 IGN favorably compared the game to the original 1986 Out Run, adding that it was a great option if "you're looking to waste a few hours drifting".
-Reviewers were mostly in accord in praising OutRun Online Arcades arcade-style gameplay.
-They generally appreciated the HD resolutions and the other graphical improvements made to the OutRun 2 engine.
 GameRevolution called the game and its European PS3 import "one of the better-looking 3D games on Xbox Live Arcade and PlayStation Network", citing graphical improvements to the cars in addition to the new lens flare and light bloom features.

 Some reviewers complained of faulty multiplayer components.
 VideoGamer.com felt the online portion was lacking considering the inclusion of the word online in the game's title.
 1Up.com noted that though the game was worth the price, they would have preferred to pay a higher price to have additional content and a more stable online experience.
 GameRevolution also expressed disappointment in the fact that game modes and cars from OutRun 2 and OutRun 2006 were excluded from the game.

 The game was first in sales on Xbox Live Arcade for the two weeks following its release, dropping to seventh during the third week.